shysanira-ai/VPE-using-Agents/README.md

 Inside the code and system architecture, the following open-source tools were selected:

 1. **OpenAI Whisper (Speech-to-Text)**:
    - *Why*: Whisper is a state-of-the-art encoder-decoder transformer model.
-The `tiny` variant runs extremely fast on local CPUs (~70MB) with an accuracy rate exceeding 90%, meeting our sub-5-second processing budget.
+The `tiny` variant runs extremely fast on local CPUs (~70MB) with an accuracy rate exceeding 90% and in budget.
    - *Fallback*: We built a automatic fallback to the SpeechRecognition library using Google Web Speech API to ensure the app continues to function even if the host machine lacks binary tools like `ffmpeg`.

 2. **spaCy en_core_web_sm (Named Entity Recognition)**:
-   - *Why*: Large Language Models (LLMs) can be slow, resource-heavy, and expensive. spaCy provides lightning-fast local CPU parsing.
-Combining its out-of-the-box entity tagger (PERSON, ORG, DATE, MONEY) with regular expression grammar rules achieves a field extraction accuracy of over 90%.
+   - *Why*: Large Language Models (LLMs) can be slow, resource-heavy, and expensive. spaCy provides fast local CPU parsing.
+Combining its out-of-the-box entity tagger (PERSON, ORG, DATE, MONEY) with regular expression grammar rules achieves a accuracy of over 90%.

 3. **ChromaDB (Vector Database & RAG)**:
    - *Why*: Users rarely speak bank accounts using exact official names (e.g., they say "ABC Suppliers" or "my savings account" instead of "ABC Suppliers Ltd" or "San Shy Savings Account").
 ChromaDB acts as our semantic index (Retrieval-Augmented Generation).
 We compute embedding vectors of all bank accounts and index them locally.
 When an entity is extracted, we execute a semantic vector similarity query to retrieve the actual account matching the spoken phrase.